LucaMaccarini/EVotingPlatform/README.md

 This repository contains the project I submitted for my Software Engineering exam during my Bachelor degree.

 # Project Description
-The project specifications, provided by the professor, are located in the "indicazioni" folder.
+The project specifications, provided by the professor, are located in the [indicazioni](./indicazioni/). folder.

 In summary, the task was to develop a software system with specific features to offer an electronic voting service.